 Printer : p1

-Fe eatures 7 Identification
+Fe eatures Identification

 Page Description Language: Assignments

 Memory in KB: Configuration

-Supported Type Faces:
+Supported Type Faces: Notification

-Supported Cartridges: Notification

-Features
+Supported C artridges: Features

 See Also

 Printer Status

-Off Cancel Help
+OK Cancel Help

-- 2. On this page, specify the information you want to store: - Page Description Language shows the languages supported by the printer.
+- 2 On this page, specify the information you want to store: - Page Description Language shows the languages supported by the printer.
 To add a language, choose the button to the right of the Page Description Language field and then choose Add for each language the printer supports.